|

 ·

-For a punch of detail and splash of color, you can add some
+For a punch of detail and splash of

-from the CDs.
+shop, which can easily be dragged onto your layouts.
 You can even change their colors to perfectly complement

 your photos or style.